When Will ChatGPT-5 Be Released (Feb 2025 Info)

 Individuals and organizations will hopefully be able to better personalize the AI tool to improve how it performs for specific tasks.

-Finally, smarter also means multimodal.
+Smarter also means multimodal.
 GPT-4 is partially multimodal; it is able to process images.
 More recent updates have allowed ChatGPT to process audio, too.
-These updates “had a much stronger response than we expected,” Altman told Bill Gates in January.
+These updates “had a much stronger response than we expected,” Altman told Bill Gates.
 “We’ll be able to push that much further” in GPT-5.

 All this “is a bigger deal than it sounds,” Altman claimed at the World Government’s Summit in Dubai.
 “What makes these models so magical is that they’re general,” he explained.
 “If it’s a little bit smarter, it’s a little better at everything.”